dsalis72/DiyHeliumHotspots/RAK2287/Raspberry Pi 4B/Guide.md

 cd bin
 ```

-+ Make a copy of the conf file for your reggion and name it as the default
++ Make a copy of the conf file for your region and name it as the default
 ```console
 cp global_conf.json.sx1250.US915 global_conf.json
 ```